kiesekae/odin_recipes/README.md

 Reflection:
 In this project I demonstrated all the things that I learned in the HTML portion of The Odin Project.
 Some things include:
     My boiler plate from mostly memory
-    Use of <h1> and other sizes
+    Use of "h1" and other sizes
     Linking other pages of the project on the main index.html page Embedding images into each relevant page as well as resizing them and adding alt text Creating ordered and unordered lists
+    Using git commands to add, commit and push work to my github repository

-Overall I enojoied the project and feel much more comfortable writing html than when I started in the lesssons.
+Overall I enojoied the project and feel much more comfortable writing html and git than when I started in the lesssons.